 The fourth phase starts when the memories of the past start fading away and it brings you into the present.
 Closer to your purpose.
 Most self-help books including You Can Heal Your Life by Louise Hay tell us that we need to forgive people from the past to be in the present.
 But it is easier said than done.
 The more you try to forgive them, the more you remember how badly they had hurt you.
 But trust me, keep trying to forgive is the only option.
 It will be something like a wiper working on the front glass of your car on a rainy day.
 It rains, you wipe it.
 It rains, you wipe again.
 You keep repeating until it stops raining.
 It will stop someday.
 Because it cannot rain forever, in any part of the world.
 There is no city in the world where it never stops raining.

 The fifth and the most beautiful phase of loneliness is when the initial hard-hitting pain is over, you are even closer to a purpose, the memories of the past have faded and you have finally accepted the present.
 There is no wait for a healer.
-He/she will only be a pleasant surprise when you receive it.
+They will only be a pleasant surprise when you receive it.
 In this phase, you gradually started endearing loneliness.

 It’s a strange feeling when you feel that your bones have just gotten stronger after a surgery you had to go through due to a road accident.